 2. Crowdfunding

-Crowdfunding, a strategy some organizations use to receive funding for a project or venture, is the act of raising generally small amounts of money from large numbers of investors.
+Crowdfunding, a strategy some organizations use to receive funding for a project or venture, is the act of raising generally small amounts of money from many investors.
 Most crowdfunding is conducted online via digital platforms.

 Equity crowdfunding

 Equity crowdfunding is the funding of start-up companies.
-Crowdfunding platforms such as GoFundMe, Kickstarter, and Patreon make it easy to find growing companies in which to invest and also broadly vet the businesses to verify their legitimacy.
+Crowdfunding platforms such as GoFundMe, Kickstarter, and Patreon make it easy to find growing companies to invest in and to vet the businesses to verify their legitimacy.
 While most companies on crowdfunding platforms are seeking equity, you can also commit capital in the form of debt.

-Participating in crowdfunding requires time and effort on your part because it's important to research and thoroughly understand the companies in which you are investing.
+Participating in crowdfunding requires time and effort, as it's important to research and thoroughly understand the companies you are investing in.
 You'll also need to understand the fees associated with the crowdfunding platform you're using.

 Real estate crowdfunding